Skip to content

 He also recommended creating an action plan focused on prevention and finding better ways to treat those who are addicted.
 “Identify the highest risk groups, counsel actively and discuss treatment options, and practice better transitions of care,” he said.
 “Be restrictive, be cautious, and be aware.
 Most of all ‘primum non nocere’ — first, do no harm.”

-What SCP Is Doing
+What SCP is doing

 SCP has a range of initiatives currently underway or in the planning stages that will help keep this epidemic top-of-mind with EM providers.
 These include: